Hans Eysenck: 2019 King's College London enquiry

 The publications under discussion were criticized, among other things, for the reason that Eysenck's research work was partly financed by the tobacco industry and he therefore may have had an interest to show an association between personality and cancer (instead of an association of smoking and cancer).
 Eysenck said in 1990, "Note that I have never stated that cigarette smoking is not causally related to cancer and coronary heart disease; to deny such a relationship would be irresponsible and counter to the evidence.
 I have merely stated that the available evidence is insufficient to prove a causal relationship, and this I believe to be true."
 In his statement at the time, Eysenck failed to take into account the highly addictive effect of nicotine, which was only later clearly proven by neurophysiological studies.

-Grossarth emphasized that the development of disease is often multicausal, whereby the factors reinforce each other in their effect, and he explicitly speaks of behavioral characteristics that may change due to psychological intervention.
-Grossarth emphasises their changeability through cognitive behavioral therapy in his intervention studies.
+Grossarth emphasized that the development of disease is often multicausal, whereby the factors reinforce each other in their effect, and he explicitly speaks of behavioral characteristics that may change due to psychological intervention, for example, to overcome addictive behavior and, through better self-regulation, to favor other sources of pleasure and well-being.
+Grossarth emphasises the changeability through cognitive behavioral therapy in his intervention studies.
 Noting that Eysenck died many years ago and cannot defend himself, Grossarth-Maticek wrote a rebuttal and announced legal actions.

 Following the King's College London enquiry the International Journal of Sport Psychology retracted a paper that was coauthored by Eysenck in 1990.
 Later, 13 additional papers were retracted.
 As of the end of 2020, there had been fourteen retractions and seventy-one expressions of concern on papers from as far back as 1946.
 Some of these are early papers having nothing to do with health and the King's College enquiry "did not specifically name the articles this expression of concern relates to as problematic".